sjlouji/game-centre/CONTRIBUTING.md

 3.  **Commit your changes:** Use clear and descriptive commit messages.
 4.  **Submit the PR:** Push your changes to your fork and open a pull request against the `main` branch of the original repository.

 That's it!
-Thanks for contributing to Game Center!
+Thanks for contributing to GCADE!